ohager/nanoflux/README.md

 And even a bit smaller than __nanoflux__.
 The developer gains more liberty on implementation decisions, but for the costs of more work.
 For example, it is left to the developer how stores and actions may interoperate, p.e. common approaches base on event emitters.

-In this point __nanoflux__ offers slightly less flexibility with its a pure functional approach only - at least regarding the dispatcher-store-binding - but is more comfortable.
+In this point __nanoflux__ offers slightly less flexibility with its convention based the dispatcher-store-binding, but is more comfortable.

+Since version 1.1.0 __nanoflux__ provides a middleware, which allows something like a payload data transformation pipeline, or dispatch inspection for logging, or debugging tools.

 # Size
 __nanoflux__ is a really tiny implementation, although it offers *much* more comfort than the reference implementation from Facebook.